-Throughout recorded human history, fasting has been an integral part of most cultures and their traditional health practices.
+Throughout recorded human history, fasting has been integral to most cultures and their traditional health practices.
 Accordingly, you can apply this fact to practically all regions and religions of our world.

-After most people forgot about fasting traditions, we need to take a closer look at how to break a fast correctly without feeling uncomfortable or destroying the results.
+After most people have forgotten about fasting traditions, we must look closely at how to break a fast correctly without feeling uncomfortable or destroying the results.

 Therefore, this article precisely answers this question based on science.
 Moreover, you will be introduced to the best foods to break a fast.

 Fasting means that you stop eating entirely for a specific time.